CharlesFabicki/Send.SMS.Weather.Notification/Readme.md

 Before running the app, make sure to configure your API keys and Twilio account information.
 Modify the following variables in the weather_sms_app.py file:

 OPENWEATHERMAP_API_KEY: Your OpenWeatherMap API key.

 TWILIO_ACCOUNT_SID: Your Twilio account SID.

 TWILIO_AUTH_TOKEN: Your Twilio authentication token.

 TWILIO_PHONE_NUMBER: Your Twilio phone number.

 RECIPIENT_PHONE_NUMBER: The recipient's phone number (can be input during runtime).

+### Note

-Note: Keep sensitive information like API keys and credentials secure.
+Keep sensitive information like API keys and credentials secure.
 Consider using environment variables or a separate configuration file for a more secure setup.

 ## Usage